openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   - Even if such procedures would be executed, in case of MicroShift upgrade, new version must be able to read data of older version in order to perform storage migration.

-### Supporting downgrades
+### Supporting downgrades (going from X.Y to X.Y-1...)

 Decision to not support downgrades is based on following:
 - Greatly increased effort of maintenance, testing, and more challenges to ensure quality with negligible gain
-- Beyond needing to maintain a list of blocked upgrades, a binary would need to store list of older versions for which it can produce (migrate to) compatible data,
-  - Initially 4.y+1 and 4.y.z+N upgrades are supported,
-    so question would be: to which version it should migrate in opposite direction?
-    That question would need to be answered be the administrator and would require very well documented procedure on how pick right versions
+- Binaries cannot be amended after releases, so only way to specify allowed downgrades would be by documenting them and requiring administrator to consult the documentation.
 - Process would be unsymmetrically more difficult than upgrade, consider:
   - Version A supports `v2`
   - Version B supports `v1` and `v2`